Promise-dataanalyst/Promise-dataanalyst/README.md

-👋 **Hello, I'm Promise Chima**
+👋 **Hello, Meet Promise Chima**
                                                                                                     ![download (2)](https://github.com/user-attachments/assets/41c1772d-0fcb-47d7-a6e5-896fb370a6b8)
 **An Enthusiastic Data Analyst from Nigeria**

-👀 I’m interested in how Data Analysis and Visualization can help businesses make informed-decision....................
+👀 I’m interested in how Data Analysis and Visualization can help businesses make informed-decision.

-🌱 I’m currently learning how to query and visualize dataset using Structued Query Language and Power BI.....
+🌱 I just concluded my learning on how to query and visualize dataset using Structued Query Language and Power BI with The Incubator Hub.

  💞️ I’m looking to collaborate with Businesses (Startups) and like-minded professionals on Data analysis project.